pearljain7/cs6210-mapreduce/README.md

 * input_files: List of input files

 ### mr_tasks.h
-* function `emit()` is responsible to ouput the results to files
+* Function `emit()` writes the results to files.

 ### master.h
 * Struct `RequestData` contains `WorkType` information {MAP or REDUCE} and `RequestStatus` {NOT_STARTED, PROCESSING, FINISHED}.
 * Struct `WorkerData` contains worker's ip address, worker id, `WorkerStatus` information {BUSY, IDLE, DOWN} to indicate current status of the worker.
 * `Master` is responsible to assign tasks to worker threads and perform book keeping on the worker statuses.
-Ot keeps track of all running workers and communicates between mapper and reducer.
+It keeps track of all running workers and communicates between mapper and reducer.
 The communication is done via gRPC using the file `masterworker.proto`.
 * `WorkerClient` performs the job of establishing connection with the workers and process response (if success or failure).

 ### worker.h
 * `run()` method in worker listens for a new map or reduce task provided by the master.
 Once it gets a new task, it processes it and communicate the completion to the Master via the specified protocol.
 * `RegisterMapService()` is triggered for processing a map request.
-It calls the `get_mapper_from_task_factory()` to get the mapper implementation with mapping algorithm to run on the request.
+It calls the `get_mapper_from_task_factory()` to get the mapper implementation with mapping algorithm to run on the request. `map()` function is called on every shard present in the request.
 * `RegisterReduceService()` is triggers for processing a reduce request.
 It calls the `get_reducer_from_task_factory()` which has the reducer implementation to run on the reduce request.
+We create a map for all (key -> list of values) mapping from files that can be found in `intermediate_input_files` reduce request parameter.
+The reduce function is run of this map.

 ### Handling slow worker